Perfect-Precision 2D Geometry Using Complex Integer Rings

 I actually started without using Gaussian integers as coefficients, so for some of the rings I had to deal with $8\times 8$ matrices while understanding the multiplicative behavior of the symbolic dimensions.
 The repackaging to Gaussian integers reduced that down to just $4 \times 4$.
 So the definition of symbolic root numbers as presented above is actually the crystallized result out of a long and tedious process.

-My feeling says that this is quite likely to be true, but I am not sure if my complex root normal form would work for all of the possible rings.
-However, I never said that these rings all have to be representable that way, it is just a form I came up with that is very convenient for practical implementation.
+The parameters for which I built the rings were just some low hanging fruit I picked and succeeded with.
+For small parameters, this simple representation works well, but I am not sure if my symbolic complex root normal form would work for all of the possible rings – the expressions inside square roots can become rather complicated, involving increasingly nested roots that might cause difficulties.
+However, I never claimed that all these rings are representable that way, it is just a form I came up with that is very simple and convenient to work with.

 Note that all the rings I presented here have an even number in the angle fraction $r$.
 I think that a factor of 2 is unavoidable due to the ability of negating a point, which is reflecting it to the opposite side across the origin, thereby “halving a unit rotation” if the underlying number of rotation steps is odd.
 For example, the Eisenstein integers can be defined by using only $\frac{1}{3}$ rotations, but you can still easily derive a $\frac{1}{6}$ unit length rotation (go and try it, it is very simple!), thus making them $\mathbb{Z}\mathbb{Z}_6$ in my classification.